3.1. Provide outstanding patient care in an efficient, compassionate and service-oriented manner

 b.
 Explore effective models to expand the school’s clinical program outreach: Consider the following:

 - Collaborations with outside practices;

-- Joint clinics in partnership with UCDHS in outlying area for animals and people.
+- Joint clinics in partnership with the UC Davis Health System in outlying areas for animals and people.
 (OneHealth);

 - Environmental consulting services in rural practice; and Expanded use of telemedicine.